 First thing’s first.
-You’d be surprised to know that many personal AC repairs in Huntersville results in simply adjusting an improperly set thermostat.
+You’d be surprised to know that many personal AC repairs in Huntersville result in simply adjusting an improperly set thermostat.
 Be sure to check here first.
 The problem could be as simple as that.

 Another common issue with the thermostat is the battery.
 There should be a low-battery indicator on the thermostat, but just in case, make it a habit of changing the battery in here every year when you change the batteries in your smoke alarms.